Bessungen

 Bessungen is a district in the South of the city of Darmstadt in Hesse.

 History

 Until 1888, Bessungen was an independent municipality.
-The reputation as the oldest part of Darmstadt goes back to Bessungen being first mentioned in 1002.
+Its reputation as the oldest part of Darmstadt goes back to Bessungen being first mentioned in 1002.
 In fact, Bessungen was probably founded by the Alamanni in the 5th century.

 Geography

 The first foothills of the Odenwald in the south-east result in quite hilly terrain.
 The Saubachgraben forms the southern boundary of the district.
 East of Nieder-Ramstädter Straße are the Darmstadt Ostwald and the Lichtwiese, where a campus of the TU Darmstadt is located.
 To the west to the Heimstättensiedlung and to the north to the city center, the terrain becomes flatter, since these parts of the city are already in the Upper Rhine Plain.

 Key features

 The last surviving rural courtyard structures sometimes directly meet high and dense block developments from the 19th and 20th centuries.
 The church forms the core of the village development that stretches along Ludwigshöhstrasse and Niederstrasse.
 Stately residential buildings from the Wilhelminian period can be found on Heidelberger Strasse and Moosbergstrasse.
 Bessungen also includes the Paulusviertel to the east.
 East of the Paulusviertel, bordering the city limits, are the Old Darmstadt Cemetery, the Lichtwiese campus of the Technical University of Darmstadt and extensive sports facilities at the Böllenfalltor.
-In the west, at Donnersbergring, the change from block to line structure of the 1950s indicates the end of the Bessunger core area.
-In the north, Bessungen borders on the city center of Darmstadt.
+In the west, at Donnersbergring, the change from block to line structure of the 1950s indicates the end of the core area of Bessungen.
+In the north, Bessungen borders the city center of Darmstadt.
 The Heidelberger Landstraße leads south to Eberstadt.

 The Orangerie and the Prinz-Emil-Garten are two of the bigger parks in Bessungen.
 The Prinz-Emil-Garten is located in the middle of the district, its features include a little pond and the Prinz-Emil-Palais on a hill.
 The hill is frequented by locals for sledding in the winter and sunbathing in the summer.